What You Need to Know About the Sweeping Anti-Abortion Law Just Signed in Texas

 Amanda Williams, the director the Lilith Fund — a nonprofit group that helps low-income women pay for abortions — told the Current that low-income women are most likely to pay the price for the new law.
 As she told the paper, many women can’t scrape together the funds in time for a first-trimester abortion, which ranges from $500 to $1,500 in Texas.
 So they’re forced to wait until the second trimester, when the D&E method is most commonly used.
 “Our main concern is that this could completely push abortion out of reach,” she said.

 Does that mean people could go to jail for getting or performing D&E abortions?
 Getting, no; performing, yes.
 Under the law, women can’t be prosecuted for getting D&E abortions.
-However, doctors who perform D&E abortions could face up to two years in prison, and although some lawmakers feared SB8 could criminalize anyone remotely involved in the procedure (including, say, the person who drove the woman to the clinic) the D&E ban specifies that “an employee or agent acting under the direction of a physician…or a person who fills a prescription or provides equipment” can’t be charged for their involvement.
+However, doctors who perform D&E abortions could face up to two years in prison, and although some lawmakers feared SB8 could criminalize anyone remotely involved in the procedure (including, say, the person who drove the woman to the clinic) the D&E ban specifies that “an employee or agent acting under the direction of a physician … or a person who fills a prescription or provides equipment” can’t be charged for their involvement.

 Blake Rocap, legal counsel for NARAL Pro-Choice Texas, told the Observer they’re “[worried] about rogue or malicious prosecutors.
 The point of this bill isn’t smart criminal justice,” he added.
 “It’s targeted prosecution of people who want to help women access health care.”